-Our centers operate in the tradition of the Karma Kagyu lineage, one of the four big Buddhist schools of Tibet and teaches Diamondway Buddhismn (Sanskrit: Vajrayana).
-As the lineage of direct oral transmission, the special focus is on meditation and direct transmission of experience of mind´s nature from teacher to student.
+Our centers are in the tradition of the Karma Kagyü lineage, one of the four major Buddhist schools in Tibet.
+It teaches the Diamond Way (sanskr.
+Vajrayana).
+As a lineage of direct oral transmission, she places particular emphasis on meditation and the direct transmission of the experience of the nature of mind from teacher to disciple.

-Karma Kagyu teachings originate from the historic Buddha and have been passed down in India and later in Tibet by enlightened meditation masters.
-A 1000 years ago, distinguished Mahasiddhas such as Naropa and Maitripa as well as the famous Yogis Marpa and Milarepa developed the lineage close to the life of lay people.
-Gampopa developed shortly after his clerical direction.
-Since the 12th century, the Karma Kagyu lineage is headed by the unbroken line of Gyalwa Karmapa reincarnations.
-Today the 17th Karmapa Thaye Dorje is our spiritual head.
+The teachings of the Karma Kagyu Lineage originate from the historical Buddha and were passed on in India and later Tibet by enlightened meditation masters.
+1000 years ago, important Mahasiddhas such as Naropa and Maitripa as well as the well-known yogis Marpa and Milarepa created the lineage as a particularly lifelike lay movement.
+Gampopa developed his monastic life shortly afterwards.
+Since the 12th century, the Karma Kagyu lineage has been led by the unbroken line of Gyalwa Karmapa rebirths; today, the 17th Karmapa Thaye Dorje is our spiritual head.

-Buddhist teachers like Kunzig Sharmapa, Shigme Rinpoche, Topga Rinpoche and Khenpo Chodrak pass on the eastern transmission.
-They support work in the new, westernized centers around the world.
+Buddhist teachers such as Jigme Rinpoche or Sherab Gyaltsen Rinpoche pass on the Eastern transmission.
+They support the work in the new western centers around the world.